osrf/ros2multirobotbook/src/traffic-editor.md

 The annotated Graphs are eventually exported as `navigation graphs` using the `building_map_generator` which are then used by respective `rmf_fleet_adapters` for path planning.

 Lanes are stored in the following format in `tutorial.building.yaml`.
-The data structure is a list with first two elements representing the indices of the two vertices of the lane and a set of parameters with configured properties.
+The data structure is a list with the first two elements representing the indices of the two vertices of the lane and a set of parameters with configured properties.
 ```yaml
     lanes:
       - [32, 33, {bidirectional: [4, true], demo_mock_floor_name: [1, ""], demo_mock_lift_name: [1, ""], graph_idx: [2, 2], orientation: [1, forward]}]
 ```

 ### Deriving coordinate-space transforms
-The coordinate system used in the GUI when annotating waypoints and lanes, RMF coordinate system, has its origin at the top left corner of the floor plan and with X & Y Axes along the positive horizontal and positive vertical directions respectively.
+The GUI uses the RMF coordinate system when annotating waypoints and lanes.
+The system has its origin at the top left corner of the floor plan and its X & Y axes along the positive horizontal and positive vertical directions, respectively.
 However, maps generated by robots may have origin elsewhere and further be oriented and scaled differently.
 It is critical to derive the correct transform between coordinate frames in `traffic_editor` maps and robot maps as